 Tourette's syndrome, or TS, is a nervous system disorder characterized by involuntary sounds and movements called tics.
 These tics often occur when a Tourette's patient is feeling stressed, worried or fatigued.
-Many TS patients also suffer from ADHD, depression, sleep disorders or anxiety.
+Many TS patients also have ADHD, depression, sleep disorders or anxiety.
 Certain vitamin, mineral and herbal supplements seem to help treat the tics associated with Tourette's.
 Talk to your health care practitioner before treating TS symptoms with any type of supplements.

 The Henry Spink Foundation suggests taking B-complex supplements to help treat tics because these vitamins work together to naturally tranquilize your nervous system.
 Look for vitamins that include niacin, folic acid and choline.
 The University of Maryland Medical Center, or UMMC, explains that niacin, also called vitamin B-3, helps your nerves function properly, while the folic acid, also called folate and vitamin B-9, promotes nervous system, emotional and mental health.
 The Linus Pauling Institute reports that choline influences the nerve impulse transmissions necessary for controlling muscles.
 B-complex supplements sometimes interact with other medications, so consult your physician before taking them.